hratx-blue-ocean/red-paperclip/README.md

 <br>
 Team Member Expectations and Workflow:

-- Oversaw their own module while working in collaboration with teammates to ensure interactive functionality
 - Communicated their progress in daily standups
 - Created and completed their task tickets using Trello
 - Brainstormed and reflected the teams work in 2 day mini-sprints